roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-09 ****** byJust_Plain_Bob© She managed to get four hours sleep before the clock went off.
+She managed to get four hours sleep before the clock went off.
 As she showered she ran through a mental checklist.
 She had cleaned the house thoroughly so that there would be no sign that she had "entertained" while Jake was gone.
 She had washed and put away the clothes of Jake's that Harv and Tony had worn while they had fucked her.
 She had even remembered to clean the cum stains off the seat of the riding lawn mower.
 The place would be ready for Jake when he got home.

  Jake was sure to want to make love when he got home so she would have to make sure that Dan fucked her if he couldn't set her up with someone.
 She could not - just could not - give Jake pussy unless it had been freshly used by someone else.